Greater Chicago is pretty tough. It survives harsh winters, sweltering summers, and everything in between.

 Kentucky Coffeetree (Gymnocladus dioicus)

-This large, deciduous tree can reach 60 to 80 feet high with a 40- to 55-foot spread.
+This large, deciduous tree can reach heights of 60 to 80 feet with a spread of 40 to 55 feet.
 Its broad, open canopy provides ample shade.
-Its large leaves are the largest of any Chicago native plant.
-This tree adds a great yellow color in fall and is deep rooted, which adds to its drought tolerance.
+Its large leaves are the largest of any native plant in Chicago.
+This tree adds a great yellow color in fall and is deep-rooted, which adds to its drought tolerance.

 Osage Orange (Maclura pomifera)

-This rugged, native tree can reach 30 to 50 feet high with a similar spread, offering a dense, round crown of glossy green leaves.
+This rugged, native tree can reach heights of 30 to 50 feet with a similar spread, offering a dense, rounded crown of glossy, green leaves.
 It offers fruit that is bright green.
 Its bark is gray-brown but has an orange hue underneath.
 Extremely drought-resistant once established, its bright yellow color adds fall interest.
 Multiple trees can make great living fences or privacy screens.

 Heat-Tolerant Trees